Stutchbury/InputEvents/docs/README.md

 Encoder supports far more boards than I have available for testing but if your board is not supported, the [`EventEncoder`](EventEncoder.md) and [`EventEncoderButton`](EventEncoderButton.md) classes will be excluded if you do not have PJRC's Encoder library installed in your project.

+> The latest formal release of the Encoder library is 1.4.4 from 11th Dec 2023.
+There have been a number of updates to the git repo since then without a formal release.
+If your borad does not work with the 1.4.4, it may work if you manually install the github source.

 ----

+### GPIO Expander Adapters

+Since v1.5.0

+Using a GPIO Expander Adapter and the `ExpanderPinAdapter`, you can connect `EventButton`, `EventSwitch` and the button part of `EventEncoderButton` to GPIO Expander boards.

+Most GPIO Expander Adapters use an underlying library so this will need to be installed but the `#include` is done by the adapter.

+These boards usually connect via SPI or I2C.
+The adapters are `update()`d in your `loop()` before any button or switch `update()` calls otherwise a slow I2C or SPI call would have to be made for every button/switch.

+> The `RobTillartPCF8575ExpanderAdapter` will likely require a `Wire.begin()` in your sketch as this is not done in the underlying library.

+> Some I2C boards require external pullup resistors on the SDA and SCL pins: https://support.arduino.cc/hc/en-us/articles/11153357842588-I2C-and-pull-up-resistors

 ## Testing